radical-cybertools/ExTASY/README.md

 ```
 RADICAL_PILOT_VERBOSE='debug' SAGA_VERBOSE='debug' extasy --RPconfig archer.rcfg --Kconfig gromacslsdmap.wcfg 2> extasy.log
 ```

+An example output with expected callbacks and simulation/analysis can be found at [here](https://github.com/radical-cybertools/ExTASY/tree/master/sample_output_logs/grlsd-on-archer)

 There are two stages in the execution phase - Simulation and Analysis.
 Execution starts with any Preprocessing that might be required on the input data and then moves to Simulation stage.
 In the Simulation stage, a number of tasks (num_CUs)